 Step your training up a notch by including Olympic lifts in your training routine, particularly the power clean.
 It will help to give you the edge over your weaker competition, and at least keep pace with the superior competition.
 Make it a goal to increase your power clean by 60lb within 6-12 months to see a significant increase in your vertical jump.
 After a while you’ll end up like this guy:

 - SHORT-TERM EFFECTS ON LOWER-BODY FUNCTIONAL POWER DEVELOPMENT: WEIGHTLIFTING VS. VERTICAL JUMP TRAINING PROGRAMS.
-VALMOR TRICOLI, LEONARDO LAMAS, ROBERTO CARNEVALE, AND CARLOS UGRINOWITSCH [Go Up ↩]
+VALMOR TRICOLI, LEONARDO LAMAS, ROBERTO CARNEVALE, AND CARLOS UGRINOWITSCH [↩]

 - Comparison of Olympic Vs. Traditional Power Lifting Training Programs in Football Players.
-HOFFMAN, JAY R.; COOPER, JOSHUA; WENDELL, MICHAEL; KANG, JIE [Go Up ↩]
+HOFFMAN, JAY R.; COOPER, JOSHUA; WENDELL, MICHAEL; KANG, JIE [↩]

 - Effect of Olympic and Traditional Resistance Training on Vertical Jump Improvement in High School Boys.
-Channell, Brian T; Barfield, J P [Go Up ↩]
+Channell, Brian T; Barfield, J P [↩]